Leveton/MELSorting/README.md

 ## About

+See this [tutorial](http://leveton.blogspot.com/2013/08/create-sorting-game-for-ios.html) for an explanation of how I put it together and what I use it for.

 Compile this on an iPhone 5 or iPhone 5 simulator.
-You will need to tweak the frames in MELSViewController.m for this to look good on the iPhone 4.
+You will need to tweak the frames in MELSViewController.m for this to look good on an iPhone 4.

-See this [tutorial](http://leveton.blogspot.com/2013/08/create-sorting-game-for-ios.html) for an explanation of how I put it together and what I use it for.

 ## Contact